MrMejia24/PortfolioProject/Build Serverless Web Application/1. Host Static Website/README.md

 ### 2. Create Git credentials for HTTPS connections to CodeCommit.
         a.
 In the IAM Console, Choose Users and pick the the IAM user that you are going to utilize
         b.
-Goto the Security Credential tab, and in HTTPS Git credentials for AWS Commit , choose Generate
+Goto the Security Credential tab, and in HTTPS Git credentials for AWS Commit , choose Generate credentials
         c.
 Copy and save the username and password that IAM generated for you.

 ![Step 3](https://user-images.githubusercontent.com/101837302/207905159-9d7d77c3-73b3-4064-ae9e-a3f89e1c304d.PNG)